suguanYang/ylioo/md/networking/mtu.md

 title: "Why my network hang"
 ---

-Debugging a Mysterious Connection Failure: A Deep Dive into WSL2, VPNs, and MTU I recently went down a debugging what seemed like a simple connection failure, and the journey revealed some fundamental truths about how the internet works.
+I recently went down a debugging what seemed like a simple connection failure, and the journey revealed some fundamental truths about how the internet works.

 The Setup and The Symptom